solgenomics/sgn/t/data/fixture/README.md

 Fixture patches should be written based on the same template as db patches, as available from sgn/db/template/.

 In order to play nicely with db patches, fixture patches should abide by the following directory structure:
 `sgn/t/data/fixture/patches/$LAST_DB_PATCH/$DDDDD/$PATCHNAME.pm` where `$LAST_DB_PATCH` is the name of the most recent db patch folder in `sgn/db/`, and `$DDDDD` is a sequential five-digit ID for your patch folder.
 For example if the last patch folder in sgn/db/ is 00085/ then your patch would be located at `sgn/t/data/fixture/patches/00085/00001/$PATCHNAME.pm`.
-It is important this is correct as both `update_fixture_dump.pl` and `sgn/t/test_fixture.pl` rely on this structure to determine in what order patches need to be applied.
+It is important this is correct as `sgn/t/test_fixture.pl` and `sgn/t/data/fixture/patches/run_fixture_and_db_patches.pl` rely on this structure to determine in what order the db and fixture patches need to be applied.
 <!-- ********************************************* -->
 <!-- ********************************************* -->
 ## _**DO NOT REPLACE OR MODIFY THE FIXTURE SQL DUMP**_